haskell-cryptography/haskell-cryptography.github.io/content/blog/botan-first-milestone.md

 [^1]: Definitely more highly requested than anticipated

-We're also looking into using `build-type: Configure` for bundling Botan C++ as a Haskell package for easy installation on all operating systems - we'd like for usage to be as easy as adding `botan` to your dependencies.
+We're also looking into using `build-type: Configure` to automatically fetch and/or build the latest compatible version of Botan C++ via Cabal if it is not already installed, in order to streamline the process on all operating systems - we'd like for usage to be as easy as adding `botan` to your dependencies.

 ### Development of a drop-in interface replacement for `crypton`